Chudbrochil/Personal-Repo/UNM/CS351/SmartRailLab/README.txt

     - This wouldn't be difficult to do, however bugs and requirements add up quick so it isn't added in this time.

+Dynamic filename population of configuration file names rather than hard-coded filename's.
+    - I looked into this for about 2 hours.
+Apparently this is very difficult to do within a jar.
+Without a jar, it's straight-forward to read a directory's filename's.
+I can't spend any more time on it.

+Making the configuration file able to handle "right-aligned" tracks better
+    - I spent some time making this somewhat possible, but the refactor is too large.
+        The program is capable of having a station on the right and not one on the left.